 Plugins can help you simplify this process and take care of the landing page creation process right from your WordPress theme dashboard.

 Specific Plugins: Zedity lets you create pages of any kind without any coding whatsoever, perfect for those who are new to WordPress or don’t know CSS and HTML.
 You can also use Zedity to add boxes or call outs anywhere on any page, even if your WordPress theme doesn’t natively support these features.

-Keep in mind that there’s some risk to adding plugins to your WordPress site, especially when it’s done carelessly.
+Keep in mind that there’s some risk of adding plugins to your WordPress site, especially when it’s done carelessly.

 For instance, there’s always the potential for conflicts between a new plugin and one you’ve been using.
 Additionally, WordPress plugins that aren’t consistently updated can break your site, creating ugly error messages that confuse and repel visitors.

 Moreover, there’s always a risk of malicious code in a plugin.
 Spammers and hackers often use plugins to gain unauthorized entry to your site and do some damage to it via malware, spam links, or malicious redirects.